1 The five laws that matter

 - Off-duty activity on personal devices — disproportionate and likely unlawful

-- Communications protected by privilege — employee's communication with their lawyer, doctor, or therapist (rare but real)
+- Communications protected by privilege — employee's communication with their lawyer, doctor, or therapist

 - Trade-union communications — protected under the Industrial Disputes Act